Ankur460/ZfaaeEYRZe8ftkkw/Learning.md

 Conditional Rendering: Using conditional statements to display content conditionally (such as displaying BMI results only after calculation) improves user experience and prevents unnecessary content display.

 Anchor Tags and File Downloads: Understanding how anchor tags (<a>) work in HTML and using the download attribute to initiate file downloads (in this case, the candidate's resume) directly from the browser.

+Deploying React App On GitHub: Understanding how we can deploy a react app on github pages.